sogaiu/ts-questions/questions/what-paths-are-relevant/README.md

 The `tree-sitter` cli's behavior can be affected by:

 * Information stored within individual parser repositories
-* Shared objects compiled from individual parses
+* Shared objects compiled from parser source

 ### Where Parser Repositories Live